From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Results

 \subsection{Comparison between spectral indices in X-rays and GeV bands}

+Comparing the photon indices across X-ray and GeV energies provides a powerful diagnostic of the dominant radiation mechanisms governing the GRB afterglow.
+By examining the correlation between $\Gamma_{\rm X}$ and $\Gamma_\gamma$, we can test whether the broadband emission arises from a single synchrotron component or whether an additional spectral component (such as SSC) is required.

 To evaluate the relative spectral behavior, we compared the photon indices in the X-ray band ($\Gamma_{\rm X}$; 0.3-10~keV) and HE gamma-rays ($\Gamma_\gamma$; 0.1-10~GeV) reported in Tab.~\ref{tab:timeresolved}.
 Only one time bin of GRB130427A is identified with the highest energy photon above 10 GeV (57~GeV, see Tab.\ref{tab:Sample1}).
-A choice of an unique energy bin of 0.1-10\,GeV is thus justified to further compare the results with the theoretical prediction.
-The left panel of Fig.~\ref{fig:index_XRT_LAT} shows the index comparison between X-rays and HE gamma-rays (0.1-10\,GeV).
-In addition, we also investigated the index comparison between the X-rays and the dynamical energy range in GeV, namely $\Gamma'_\gamma$; 0.1\,GeV-E$_{\rm max}$.
-This selection of energy bins up to E$_{\rm max}$ reduces systematic uncertainties in the spectral indices due to extending the energy range beyond E$_{\rm max}$.
-We note that the spectral index estimated up to E$_{\rm max}$ is systematically harder than the index estimated in the energy range of 0.1-10\,GeV (see the right panel of Fig.~\ref{fig:index_XRT_LAT} and Fig.~\ref{fig:Index_LAT_comparison} for details).
-Although the indices in the energy range of 0.1\,GeV-E$_{\rm max}$ reveal the true spectral index, the indices have larger uncertainties.
-This could be due to a narrow energy bin (i.e., less than 1~GeV) and short exposure time or due to the less number of photons detected from GRBs.
+The choice of a unique energy bin of 0.1-10\,GeV is thus justified to further compare the results with the theoretical prediction.
+Figure~\ref{fig:Index_LAT_XRT} shows the index comparison between X-rays and HE gamma-rays.
+In addition, we investigated the index comparison between the X-rays and the dynamical energy range in GeV, namely $\Gamma'_\gamma$; 0.1\,GeV-E$_{\rm max}$.
+We note that the spectral index estimated up to E$_{\rm max}$ is systematically harder than the index estimated in the energy range of 0.1-10\,GeV (see Fig.~\ref{fig:Index_LAT_comparison} and Fig.~\ref{fig:Index_EmaxLAT_XRTcomparison} for details).

-We identify three clustering regions in the left panel of Fig.~\ref{fig:index_XRT_LAT}.
-These three cases are given below: \begin{itemize}

-\item $\Gamma^{\rm 0.3-10keV}_{\rm X}>-1.8$: Harder X-ray emission.
-This segment represents a harder emission in 0.3-10~keV and is associated with softer GeV emission in the 0.1--10~GeV band ($\Gamma^{\rm 0.1-10GeV}_{\gamma}$<-2.0).
-The typical spectra (39 cases out of 74) is possibly represented by a single broadband (0.3\,keV-10\,GeV) spectral component.
-GRB130427A belongs to this spectral class in the time-bin 250-463s after BAT triggers.
-See Fig.~\ref{fig:130427A_SED} for details.

-\item $-2.0$<$\Gamma^{\rm 0.3-10keV}_{\rm X}$<$-1.8$: Moderately-hard X-ray emission.
-This segments represents moderately harder X-ray emission and is linked with harder GeV emission ($\Gamma^{\rm 0.1-10GeV}_{\gamma}>$-2.0).
-The spectra (19 cases out of 74) are potential representing the double spectral component.
-GRB180720B belongs in the time window 147-625s after BAT triggers to this case.
-Fig.~\ref{fig:180720B_SED} demonstrates the potential double spectral component from GRB180720B with harder X-ray and GeV spectra.

-\item $\Gamma^{\rm 0.3-10keV}_{\rm X}$<$-2.0$: Softer X-ray emission.
-X-ray photon indices less than $-2.0$ representing the softer emission in 0.3-10~keV (16 cases out of 74).
-The detection in GeV energies with softer X-ray spectra indicates the presence of an additional spectral component.
-We identify GRB160325A as one of examples in 230-504s after BAT trigger for this category (see Fig~\ref{fig:160325A_SED} for details). \end{itemize}